-- Protection of the data (memory, hard disk): "Who is allowed to access resources?" - Process protection (computation time, code, isolation): "Who is allowed to compute?" - Security module support c) What is a process?
-What does it do, what does it use and how is the mobile operating system involved?
+- Protection of the data (memory, hard disk):

+"Who is allowed to access resources?"

+- Process protection (computation time, code, isolation):

+"Who is allowed to compute?"

+- Security module support

 Communication

 - Allocation of I/O-Resources

 - Processing of the communication

 - User interface (UI)